-Our second stop during the Europe Train Challenge was the wonderful city of London.
 We felt like London was a small town which had exploded with people, the buildings were cute, everything was close and we really felt at home even though everyone around us was sprinting around, stressed out of their minds.
 The fact that London had so much nature within the city, really gave you a chance to sit down and relax even with all that chaos around you while on your vacation in the UK

 What To Do In London – The Mini Guide

 What To Do In London – So you have a ticket to London, now what?
 London is a city that basically has it all, but for many it’s often hard to know where to begin.
-It has great shopping, beautiful architecture, awesome nightlife, parks, markets and lots of things to look at!
-A weekend in London will be packed with stuff to do – here is my all inclusive holidays guide to a great weekend trip to London:
+It has great shopping, beautiful architecture, awesome nightlife, parks, markets and lots of UK Celebration!
+A weekend in London will be packed with stuff to do

 Things to do: